safesoftware/fmeflow-cli/docs/fmeflow_connections.md

 ### Synopsis

 Lists connections on FME Flow.
-Pass in a name to retrieve information on a single project.
+Pass in a name to retrieve information on a single connection.

 ```
 fmeflow connections [flags]